 - a) All information contained in the Campaign Income and Expense Record Form is a matter of public record and may be viewed by any person. - b) There is no limit on the amount that each person or group conducting a campaign can spend in favor of or against a candidate or issue in an ASI election.
-However, a campaign spending limit pledge is encouraged. - c) Receipts (or copies) for each itemized expenditure for every election must be attached to the Campaign Income and Expense Report Form. - d) Each candidate, person, or group must submit the Campaign Income and Expense Record Form, for compliance, even if the income and/or expense are zero for either election, via email by 4:30PM the Monday immediately following the final election announcement. - e) Failure to hand in ALL forms by due dates will result in forfeit of your deposit.
+However, a campaign spending limit pledge is encouraged. - c) Receipts (or copies) for each itemized expenditure for every election must be attached to the Campaign Income and Expense Report Form. - d) Campaign donations of any amount must be included in the Campaign Income and Expense Record Form and will be available to the public. - e) Each candidate, person, or group must submit the Campaign Income and Expense Record Form, for compliance, even if the income and/or expense are zero for either election, via email by 4:30PM the Monday immediately following the final election announcement. - f) Failure to hand in ALL forms by due dates will result in forfeit of your deposit.